• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Of course you could use a perfectly good loaf of sourdough to make this recipe as well!
 It would make a great party snack/appetizer- great for sharing!

-Baking Sourdough Artisan Bread
+Baking Sourdough Pull Apart Bread

+This recipe for sourdough pull apart bread requires a loaf of artisan bread.
 If you need a recipe click here for a relatively quick and easy recipe.

 Baking artisan sourdough can be a true outlet of creativity!
 The process is slow, which to some might seem overwhelming but I promise the more you do it the more efficient your processes will become.
 Here are a few things to note when baking a loaf of artisan sourdough bread…